Welcome to Peary!

 - All children deserve the opportunity to think, dream, believe, and achieve.

-- School is not just for children: it encompasses families, parents, community, stakeholders, society, the environment, and the world.
+- School is not just for children: it encompasses families, parents, community, the environment, and the world.

 - We must all share responsibility for the needs and development of children while fostering an appreciation for individual differences and cultures.